PietropaoloFrisoni/Star-spinfoam-model/README.md

 See "configs_to_compute".

-## Compatibility:
+#### Current limitations:

-The code was written with *julia 1.6.2* and tested up to *julia 1.7.0*.
+- The code was written with *julia 1.6.2* and tested up to *julia 1.7.0*.
 Curiously, the computation of angles correlation is significantly slower with *julia 1.7.0* and it allocates much more memory.
 Unfortunately, I don't have time to update and optimize the code with new julia versions, so for best performance I recommed *julia 1.6.2*.

-#### Current limitations:

 - The contraction of vertex amplitudes on the GPU is not currently implemented.
 This would improve significantly the performance for large spins